 Bachelor of Arts in DesignA three-year course for people seeking careers in design.
-Includes specialist pathways in graphic design & illustration, animation & game design, interior design, industrial design or fashion & textile design.
+Includes specialist pathways in graphic design & illustration, animation & game design, industrial design or fashion & textile design.

 Discipline: Art and Design

 Mode of Study: Full time

 Career opportunities in Design are growing both nationally and internationally.
 The BA in Design is an exciting new course emphasising both traditional and modern-day skills.